wp-plugins/flyzoo/readme.txt

 ####Flyzoo Live Chat####

 * **Get started in 5 minutes, no coding skills required** [Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 * **Real time visitor monitoring**: Know what your visitors are looking for and where they come from to provide **customer support** and **increase sales**

 * **Customizable greetings messages:** Welcome your visitors and invite them to chat live or contact you while you're offline!
-Customize chat headers, pop up messages and add images to match your brand style.

-* **Customizable chat colors, dock layout & features**
+* **Customizable chat colors, dock layout & features:** Customize colors, chat window headers, pop up messages and add images to match your brand style.

 * **Single Sign On:** login and chat using WordPress accounts